-This fall season was surprisingly spectacular because the weather was really good and I was able to complete few activities from my FALL BUCKET LIST.
-So before season ends I wanted to spend one more weekend creating fall memories.
-One of the great thing in Wisconsin, you can check fall report on the website.
-Before you go anywhere to explore fall foliage check the report.
+This fall season was surprisingly spectacular because the weather was really good and I was able to complete a few activities from my FALL BUCKET LIST.
+So before the season ends I wanted to spend one more weekend creating fall memories.
+One of the great things in Wisconsin, you can check the fall report on the website.
+Before you go anywhere to explore fall foliage, check the report.
 I immediately checked fall color report and door county had 80% fall colors.

 How to get there?

 You can land on any of three airports Milwaukee, Madison, and Green Bay.
 You take a rental car from airport rentals and head to the Door County.

 - If you are going to explore fall colors than do check the fall color report and then plan your trip.

 - If you are living in a nearby city, then you can do a one day trip easily, but it has lots of things to do so make your trip itinerary first.

 - Check the weather and decide your attire accordingly.

 - As Peninsula State Park is on Lake Michigan you might feel windy, especially in cold weather, so be prepared for it.

 - If you are planning to hike than get your proper hiking gears.